shuichiro-endo/spider/Linux/README.md

 ### 8: add node (spider client) to destination spider
 > [!IMPORTANT]
-> The server starts when the client is created.
-Therefore, it is necessary to create a route in advance using pipes.
+> It is necessary to create a route in advance using pipes.
 - ipv4
 ```
 command > 8